dylanaraps/neofetch/README.md

 specify a custom config location using `--config path/to/config`.

-#### Setting the prompt height

-If your shell prompt's height is greater than 1 line high, you'll need to change a config<br \>
-option to avoid issues with the top lines in the script output getting cut off.
-Set the variable<br \>
-`$prompt_height` to your shell prompt's height in lines or use the launch flag `--prompt_height`.

 #### Customizing what info gets displayed

 In the config file there's a function that allows you to customize all of the info that<br \>